Silesian offensives: The offensives

-The Lower Silesian offensive ran from 8–24 February 1945, and the Upper Silesian offensive from 15 to 31 March.
+The Lower Silesian offensive ran from 8–24 February 1945, and the Upper Silesian offensive from 15–31 March.
 Designed to flank the Soviet main advance on Berlin, the two operations pushed the Wehrmacht out of Silesia.

 According to Soviet information, the Germans lost 54,000 soldiers: 40,000 dead and 14,000 captured in the Upper Silesian offensive.

 The 1st Ukrainian Front under Ivan Konev’s command—having completed the Vistula–Oder offensive—was to advance westward toward Silesia with the primary objective of protecting the left flank of the 1st Belorussian Front, which was pushing toward Berlin.
 Similarly, the East Pomeranian offensive of the 2nd Belorussian Front in the north was tasked with protecting the 1st Belorussian Front's right flank.

 Delay

 The need to secure the flanks delayed till April the Soviets' final push toward Berlin, which had originally been planned for February.
 By mid-April, the East Pomeranian offensive—carried out by the 2nd, and elements of the 1st, Belorussian Fronts—had succeeded in its objectives, reaching the important German port city of Stettin (now Szczecin).